 Don’t sit at the computer, waiting for things to happen.

-Remember the third promise I made you make?
-AdWords takes patience.
+Remember the third promise that you made before we began?
+Google Ads takes patience.

 Check back in a day.
-Then create more ads.
+Then, create more ads and start building your first ad groups.
 Start tweaking.
 Read the data.

-It might take you a month to get results (here’s a good infographic on what to do in that month).
+It might take you a month to get results (here’s a good infographic on what to do during that month).

-Just follow your ads and analyze the data as it comes in over the next 10 days.
+Just follow your ads and analyze the data, as it comes in over the next ten days.

-Then review, turn off ads that don’t work, add more keywords, and double down on what performs well.
+Then, review, turn off ads that don’t work, add more keywords, and double down on what’s performing well.

-What do you want to use Google AdWords for?
+What do you want to use Google Ads for?
 Let me know the headline of your first ad in the comments.